petya0927/game_of_life/README.md

 - ```m``` : show more cells on the screen
 - ```l``` : show less cells on the screen
 - ```g``` : toggle grid display

+## Versions:
+- v1: Computes the next step by iterating through the cells and check if the cell is alive or dead.
+With that information, creates a new matrix based on the rules of the game.
+Problems: iterating through the array for each frame takes a *long* time; stores the cells in an array (that could be *really* large); the new step computation is not smart (means for every generation it checks *all* the alive and dead cells).

+- v2: Faster than v1.
+Computes the next step by filtering the alive cells and iterates through them.
+Checks the alive cells and their neighbours.
+(The logic behind is that every dead cell becomes only if there're enough alive cells around, so we don't need to check cells that are not surrounded by a living cell.)
+Problems: it still stores the cells in an array and not only the alive cells;